Tuesday, 3 January 2012

 The site of the market was originally known as Bulinga Fen and formed part of the marsh around Westminster.

-It was reclaimed by the Benedictine monks who were the builders and owners of Westminster Abbey, and subsequently used as a market and fairground.
 After the reformation the land was used in turn as a maze, a pleasure garden and as a ring for bull-baiting but it remained largely waste ground.

 The site of the market can be seen in this map as the same as the prison and now the cathedral